Is using Urban VPN worth your time? Or does this qualify as a safe VPN? Let’s find out.

 urban-vpn-not-working

-Even when connected, it generally took a lifetime of waiting for the speed test to load, signaling hopelessly slow speeds.
+Even when connected, waiting for the speed test to load generally took a lifetime, signaling hopelessly slow speeds.

 speedtest